Sairamkumaremani/Comaprative-analysis-of-machine-learning-algorithms/README.md

 # Comaprative-analysis-of-machine-learning-algorithms
-This Repository is for Mini project which we had done in 3rd Year We are Comparing the 4 different Machine Learning Algorithms in Fake news detection for Same Data Set considering the data features Text,label
+This Repository is for Mini project which we had done in 3rd Year(Team Porject) We are Comparing the 4 different Machine Learning Algorithms in Fake news detection for Same Data Set considering the data features Text,label

 The Algorithms which we used are: